lastefoto-ee/lastefoto-ee.github.io/content/en/authors/zanna-taimre/_index.md

 ---
 title: Zanna Taimre
-role: Thanks a lot for a nice photo session and beautiful pictures.
+role: Thanks a lot for a nice photo shoot and beautiful pictures.
 organizations: []
 bio: ""
 interests: []